-Significant unobservable inputs Description Fair value at 31 December 2016 € Valuation technique Value per square metre € Office building 7.7 million Equivalent value per square metre 3,000
+Valuation technique Significant unobservable inputs Description Fair value at 31 December 2017 € Value per square metre rental € Office building 7.7 million Equivalent value per square metre 3,000

 The higher the rental yield and the lower the capitalisation rate, the higher the fair value.
 Conversely, the lower the rental value and the higher the capitalisation rate, the lower the fair value.